tomalaforge/angular-challenges/docs/src/content/docs/challenges/rxjs/38-rxjs-catch-error.md

 <div class="chip">Challenge #38</div>

+## How to Use the Application

+Our application features a form with a text input box and a "Fetch" button.
+Upon clicking the "Fetch" button, data is retrieved from a [free API](https://jsonplaceholder.typicode.com/){:target="\_blank"}.

+The correct values for a successful response are limited to: posts, comments, albums, photos, todos, and users.
+Any other values will result in an error response.

+## Bug

+A bug has been identified in our application.
+Users are only able to successfully fetch data until an invalid request is sent.
+Once an error response is received, users are unable to send additional requests.

-## Information
+## Learnings

-In this application, we will learn the correct placement of a catchError operator.
-If wrongly placed, the overall subscription will get completed.
-And we will not be able to send more requests.
-Aim is to preserve overall subscription, by taking care of error notification from inner observables.
+This application provides an opportunity to understand the correct placement of a `catchError` operator.
+If placed incorrectly, the overall subscription will be completed, preventing users from sending more requests.
+The goal is to preserve the overall subscription by handling error notifications from inner observables appropriately.
-Possible correct values for which we should get a success response are posts, comments, albums, photos, todos, users

-## Statement

-Handle the error without completion of the subscription.

 ## Constraints

-Users should be able to console log value/error each time clicks on the fetch button.
+Users should be able to log the value/error each time they click the "Fetch" button.

 :::note
 Start the project by running: `npx nx serve rxjs-catch-error`.